Do you help look after someone

 What can you do for me as a carer?

 We recognise that all carers are unique and your caring role will also be unique.
 We offer a range of support services that you can access.
 You can have an assessment, support over the phone, talk to a befriender, attend our events, activities or training.
 This support is totally up to you to take part in. you will also be issued a carers card that will help others understand you are a carer.
-It can also be used in an emergency and to get into local places for free or at a reduced cost. .
+It can also be used in an emergency and some places offer carer concessions for free or at a reduced cost.
+The card will verify you are a carer.

 What help can I get for the person I look after?